UDST/urbansim/README.md

 [3] http://pandas.pydata.org

 [4] http://www.amazon.com/Python-Data-Analysis-Wes-McKinney/dp/1449319793

-*Installation instructions* for UrbanSim users are available on [this page](https://github.com/synthicity/urbansim/wiki/Installation-Instructions).

 We do strongly recommend that you contact info@synthicity.org about your project to make sure you can get professional support when you need it, and know what you are getting into.
 For major applied projects, professional support is highly recommended.